My Path of Creating 1st Artist book “Renjishi” — #1 A Picture with Wormholes

 “Did you find anything from your point of view?”

-It was a picture in her childhood with wormholes, which drilled her eyes, head, and even whole body as if she was being bitten off.
-I felt that the wormholes are not only deteriorated by age, but also somehow showed her pain intensively.
+It was a picture in her childhood with wormholes, which drilled her eyes, head, and even the whole body as if she was being bitten off.
+I felt that the wormholes are not only deteriorated by age but also somehow showed her pain intensively.
 “It hurts.
 It’s struggling.
 Can you understand what it means?”

 At the moment, my hands shake slightly.
 I have never forgotten the feeling of my hands that made me realize the heaviness of life.
 “I’m sorry to say that I cannot understand it now, but I would like to know more, if possible.”